Skip to main content

 Select the Barcode button.

+The product ID can be keyed in or scanned.
 Upon pressing ENT, the product is added to the basket.

 Capture Loyalty in SCO Mode

-Press the Loyalty button to capture Loyalty.
+Press the Loyalty button to capture loyalty.

-The user can then Scan or Swipe the Loyalty card.
+The user can then scan or swipe the loyalty card.

-A confirmation screen is displayed if the Loyalty Card has been found.
+A confirmation screen is displayed if the loyalty card has been found.

-The Loyalty details are added and displayed on top of the basket.
+The loyalty details are added and displayed on top of the basket.

 Switching to Supervisor Mode SCO POS

-A Please Wait! screen is displayed
+A Please Wait! screen is displayed.

-A Supervisor can then press the hidden button on the top-right corner of the screen to login.
+A supervisor can then press the hidden button on the top-right corner of the screen to log in.

-The login screen is then presented, and the Supervisor user can enter their credentials and press Sign On or ENT.
+The login screen is then presented, and the supervisor user can enter their credentials and press Sign On or ENT.

-When a supervisor user switches to the Supervisor mode, the Retail theme loaded and can proceed with assisting the customer by modifying the transaction.
+The supervisor user can continue the transaction initiated by a customer.
+When a supervisor user switches to supervisor mode, the Retail theme is loaded and they can proceed with assisting the customer by modifying the transaction.

-The POS is now back on SCO mode and the customer can proceed with the transaction.
+To switch back to SCO mode, the user must select the Return to SCO button.
+The POS is now back in SCO mode and the customer can proceed with the transaction.

 Tendering in SCO Mode

 When at least one product is added to the basket, the Payment button is enabled.
+Pressing the button takes the user to the tender menu.

 The customer can then select a tender to complete the transaction.